What is Discount Yield?

 Therefore, the discount yield of the bond is 0.16 or 16%.

 Some limitations to the discount yield measure include:

 For simplification of calculation, the discount yield is annualized, taking into account a 360-day year rather than the actual 365-day year.
 It creates a slight problem because the interest on bonds and Treasury bills is paid on a 365-day basis.
 The calculation time convention often leads to a mismatch in values.

 2. Based on face value

-While there is not usually much difference, some mismatch and errors can creep up considering that discount yield is calculated based on the bond issued’s face value rather than the actual dollar amount invested, i.e., the purchase price.
+While there is not usually much difference, some mismatch and errors can creep up considering that the discount yield is calculated based on the bond issue’s face value rather than the actual dollar amount invested, i.e., the purchase price.